Tod Township, Crawford County, Ohio: Geography

-No municipalities are located in Tod Township, although the unincorporated community of Oceola lies in the center of the township.
+No municipalities are located in Tod Township, although the census-designated place of Oceola lies in the center of the township.

 Name and history

 Tod Township was named for David Tod, 25th Governor of Ohio.

 It is the only Tod Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.